nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

+Internally, the arguments will be transformed into a flat structure before
-This will make it so the arguments are passed to the resolver on the root level:
+they are passed along to the resolver:

 ```php
 [